When is Amazon Prime Day 2025? Dates and best deals to expect for the four-day sale

 Oral-B pro 3 electric toothbrush: Was £100, now £49, Amazon.co.uk

 Toothbrush deals aren’t just limited to Prime Day, as we often spot them throughout the whole year.
-This electric model is our best budget pick and is currently reduced by almost half price.
+This electric model is our best budget pick and is currently even less than half price.
 Tech critic Steve Hogarty said, “It has everything you really need and none of the frills: it’s compatible with the standard Oral-B brush heads, it has a timer with 30-second pacing buzzes, three modes, a pressure sensor and a two-week battery life.”
 It left him with that classic “just been to the dentist” feeling.

 Suri sustainable electric toothbrush: Was £95, now £60, Amazon.co.uk